thaliaarchi/notes/compilers/cranelift/ae-graphs.md

 Would I still need parent pointers for other kinds of optimizations?
 If so, that would negate some of the benefits of æ-graphs.

+### Compromises

+- More targeted rewrites
+  - No catch-all commutativity or associativity rewrites like `(iadd a b) => (iadd b a)` or `(iadd a (iadd b c)) => (iadd (iadd a b) c)`.
+  - Limited non-directional rewrites like
+    `(bnot (band a b)) => (bor (bnot a) (bnot b))`, but only as a part of a strategy (e.g., to push `bnot`s downward to leaves).
+Only one direction.
+- Acyclicity
+  - Precludes rules that operate over blockparams (phis)

+This is at least as powerful as traditional rewrites, but has solved phase ordering and can make use of multi-version, cost-based extraction.

+### Influences from e-graphs

+Æ-graphs take several things from e-graphs:
+- Rewriting: a powerful unifying paradigm for optimizations
+- Multiple value representations: exploring all rewrite paths and resolving final values in a principled way with a cost function
+- Sea-of-nodes IR for pure values: natural framework for code motion

+## Performance

+Most slowdowns come from instruction scheduling ([#6250](https://github.com/bytecodealliance/wasmtime/issues/6260)) or missing opt rules, such as magic div constants ([#6049](https://github.com/bytecodealliance/wasmtime/issues/6049)).

+## Future

+Instruction scheduler as an extraction pass
+- The ISA instruction selector could be an extraction pass, that lowers directly from e-classes.
+- This would have complex interactions, because scoped elaboration works forwards and instruction selection works backwards.

+Optimization through blockparms (phis)
+- Phis are currently terminals (opaque).
+- This would enable sparse conditional constant propagation, unifying branch-folding and constant-propagation.
+- The challenge is dealing with cycles.
+It could be partially addressed by limiting analysis to forms that operate in a single pass, such as skipping back-edges.

+Non-greedy instruction selection
+- Optimal extraction depends on elaboration, but extraction is currently done before elaboration.
+Multiple uses of a value can share its cost and if another inst needs an expensive value, it becomes sunk cost.

+Fused and unrolled rewrites
+- They have efficient rule dispatch from a decision tree, but it can only perform one step at a time.
+- Perhaps a path of rewrites could be statically unrolled or insertion of intermediates could be elided, if they're know to be bad (more expensive or always subsumed).

+Instruction scheduling
+- The æ-graph discards location information and scoped elaboration recomputes it.
+- The as-late-as-possible schedule is often quite bad.
+- Perhaps it could use heuristics from register pressure or the original code order.

+## Work with Cranelift

+They mentor students and collaborate with researchers.